pyvista/pyvista/docs/why.rst

     mesh = examples.load_ant()
     submesh = mesh.subdivide(3, 'linear')

-Additionally, the docstrings for all methods in ``pyvista`` are intended to be used within interactive coding sessions.
+Additionally, the docstrings for all methods in PyVista are intended to be used within interactive coding sessions.
 This allows users to use sophisticated processing routines on the fly with immediate access to a description of how to use those methods: